Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Fermion Propagators and Their Thermal Masses

 Since the right-handed quarks are singlet under the $\rm SU(2)_L$ interaction, they do not receive contributions from this interaction.
 For the weak interactions, although the CKM matrix appears in the Lagrangian, it does not contribute to the fermion thermal masses due to the CKM unitarity.
-The same applies to Yukawa couplings for right-handed quarks—their thermal masses remain unaffected by CKM components.
-In contrast, for the left-handed quarks, the absolute values of the CKM matrix contribute to the thermal masses- the consequence of considering the mass basis and the emerging CKM matrix in the Lagrangian.
-Notably, the off-diagonal components of the CKM matrix do not vanish due to the coupling constants $\lambda^d$, $\lambda^s$, and $\lambda^b$ are different.
+The same applies to Yukawa couplings for right-handed quarks—their thermal masses remain unaffected by CKM matrix elements.
+In contrast, for the left-handed quarks, the CKM matrix elements appear in the expressions for the thermal masses due to the presence of $\phi^{\pm}$, and the coupling constants $\lambda^d$, $\lambda^s$, and $\lambda^b$ being different.
 To clarify this issue, consider the thermal mass of the left-handed up-quarks

-where the explicit mixing of $\lambda^{d_j}V_{ji}$ is determined.
-As a result, the contributions of $\lambda^d$ to the thermal masses of left-handed quarks involve a mixing of CKM components.
+where the explicit mixing of $\lambda^{d_j}V_{ji}$ is shown.
+As a result, the contributions of $\lambda^d$ to the thermal masses of left-handed quarks involve a mixing of CKM matrix elements.
 If only $\vert \lambda^{d_i}\vert^2$ appeared in the thermal masses, it would indicate that no mixing occurs between different generations.
-However, for instance, in the case of the first-generation up-quark, the thermal mass contributions involve a combination of $\lambda^d$, $\lambda^s$, and $\lambda^b$.
-This suggests that the Yukawa sector may play a crucial role in enabling flavor-changing between the different generations.
-Conversely, the right-handed quarks have distinct thermal masses, which ensures us no mixing in flavors occurs.
+This suggests that the Yukawa sector may play a crucial role in flavor-changing processes.
+On the other hand, As can be seen from Eq.~\eqref{3.9}, there is no such mixing for the right-handed quarks.